sngweicong/brax_eval/README.md

 and still have a low associated standard error.
 Caveat is that one needs to edit the TuRBO files from where one pip-installed from (files included in this repo).

+load_eval_render.ipynb loads the saved npy file from train_turbo.py or train_turbo_batch.py and renders within a jupyter notebook.

 Tested under: \
 $ pip freeze | grep 'jax\|brax\|gym\|numpy\|flax\|turbo' \